 Prepare for the redundancy meeting

-It’s not an easy task to deliver a redundancy notice.
-If you’re charged with making people redundant, it’s vital you prepare and practise to ensure you correctly deliver the desired information and help the person receive it accurately.
+It’s vital you prepare and practise to ensure you correctly deliver the desired information and help the person receive it accurately.

-Create a set of clear messages, based on an agreed corporate position, to explain why a role has been made redundant.
-Consistency is key – don’t be tempted to make the redundancy process less formal by moving away from this position.
+Create a set of clear messages, based on an agreed corporate position, to explain why the role has been made redundant.
+Don’t be tempted to make your explanation less formal by moving away from this position.

-Wordy and complicated messages will only cause confusion and create more upheaval.
-Be concise and stick to the facts to provide clarity and improve understanding about the situation.
+Wordy and complicated messages can cause confusion and create more upheaval.
+Be concise and stick to the facts to provide clarity and improve the employee’s understanding about the situation.

-Practise delivering your keys messages or even write a script.
-This will help you become confident and comfortable with the words.
-It will ensure you understand and can explain the business rationale behind the organisational change.
+Practise delivering your key messages or even write a redundancy meeting script.
+This will help you become confident and comfortable with the words, and ensure you understand and can explain the business rationale behind the change.

 As people respond differently to change, prepare for various scenarios.
-However don’t deviate from the key messages.
-Be consistent and confirm the redundancy decision is final.
+However don’t deviate from the key messages, be consistent and confirm the decision is final.

 - “I am sorry to be giving you this news…”